Habits & Routines · Career

 Time Blocking: Why Cal Newport's System Beats To-Do Lists

-1. Daily plan in advance.
-Every hour gets a block.
-Not "morning: focus work" — a specific task.
-"9:00-10:30 — write introduction to the Q2 strategy doc."
+1. Plan the day in advance.
+Every hour gets a block, and "morning: focus work" doesn't count.
+You need something like "9:00 to 10:30: write the introduction to the Q2 strategy doc."

 Time blocking is the practice of confronting hour budget honestly.